SmartPracticeschool/llSPS-INT-1326-Consumer-purchase-behavior-analysis/README.md

 MODELLING:It is a regression problem thus we are going to apply a regression model.
 In this case we have used Random Forest Regressor.

+APPLICATION:Used Flask to connect the frontend and the backend.